Longhunter: Legacy

 Various geographical entities in Tennessee are named for longhunters.
 Walden Ridge, the eastern escarpment of the Cumberland Plateau in Tennessee, is named for Elisha Wallen, one of the first Anglo-Americans to observe it.
-A high school and dozens of geographical features in Tennessee have been named for Daniel Boone, whose exploits came to symbolize frontier life in Tennessee and Kentucky.
+A high school and dozens of geographical features in Tennessee have been named for Boone, whose exploits came to symbolize frontier life in Tennessee and Kentucky.
 Isaac Bledsoe was the namesake of Bledsoe Creek in Sumner County, Tennessee, now the site of Bledsoe Creek State Park.
 Isaac's brother, Anthony, later became the namesake for Bledsoe County.

-In 1780, Kasper Mansker built a frontier station in what is now Goodlettsville, just north of Nashville.
+In 1780, Mansker built a frontier station in what is now Goodlettsville, just north of Nashville.
 In 1986, the city of Goodlettsville built a replica of Mansker's Station (it is based on historic examples, as the fort's original layout is unknown).
 It is now open to the public.
-In the 1970s, the state of Tennessee established Long Hunter State Park along the J. Percy Priest Lake impoundment of Stones River, in the area where Uriah Stone had his furs stolen more than 200 years earlier.
+In the 1970s, Tennessee established Long Hunter State Park along the J. Percy Priest Lake impoundment of Stones River, in the area where Uriah Stone had his furs stolen more than 200 years earlier.

-In Kentucky history
+Kentucky

 The end of King George's War in 1748 left control of the territory between the Appalachian Mountains and the Mississippi River in dispute.
 The French wanted the region to connect their holdings in Canada with Illinois Country and New Orleans, and the British sought to establish a foothold in the Ohio Valley.
 French commander Pierre-Joseph Celoron de Blainville conducted maneuvers in 1749 that discouraged British trade west of the Appalachians, although American colonial land speculators remained interested in the region.
 Walker's 1750 expedition briefly explored what is now southeastern Kentucky, and explorer Christopher Gist managed to reach the mouth of the Kentucky River in 1751.

 In the opening years of the French and Indian War, the French gained control of the Ohio Valley with the defeat of George Washington at Fort Necessity in 1754.
 With the fall of Fort Duquesne and the construction of Fort Pitt in 1758, however, the French were forced to evacuate the region.
 The French departure and a relative state of peace with the Cherokee during the same period opened up the region to explorers and hunters from the Thirteen Colonies.

 John and Samuel Pringle, two deserters from Fort Pitt, spent much of the early 1760s hunting in the Tygart Valley and likely ranged into what is now Kentucky.
 Part of Elisha Walden's 1761 party hunted along the Rockcastle River from their station camp in southwestern Virginia.
-In 1767, an expedition led by James Harrod and Michael Holsteiner (Michael Stoner) crossed Kentucky from north-to-south, reaching the Nashville area several weeks after departing from the Illinois Country.
+In 1767, an expedition led by James Harrod and Michael Holsteiner (Michael Stoner) crossed Kentucky from north to south, reaching the Nashville area several weeks after departing from the Illinois Country.
 Around the same time, an expedition led by Benjamin Cutbirth crossed Cumberland Gap and pushed all the way to the Mississippi River, where they shipped the pelts they had collected down to New Orleans.